-I was reading an article on alararagon.com, which is a very good source of health information and learned something I have never heard before.
+I was reading an article on alanaragon.com, which is a very good source of health information and learned something I have never heard before.
 According to Alan Aragon, a man’s muscle mass and skeletal formation peaks at age 30.
 He also said that many bodybuilders, compete well into their 40’s and these men are much more impressive than the younger guys competing at the shows.
-At first this was confusing to me, because most people say your done growing at age 18, but when I actually thought about it, it made perfect sense.
+At first, this was confusing to me, because most people say your done growing at age 18, but when I actually thought about it, it made perfect sense.

-Even if the 19 year old put on a very slow 4 pounds of solid muscle each year that would be 40 pounds over the course of 10 years, which makes a substantial difference in a man’s physique.
-Definitely an eye opener to show that even the most basic approaches can yield very impressive results if given enough time to run its course.
+Even if the 19-year-old put on a very slow 4 pounds of solid muscle each year that would be 40 pounds over the course of 10 years, which makes a substantial difference in a man’s physique.
+Definitely, an eye-opener to show that even the most basic approaches can yield very impressive results if given enough time to run its course.

 Alan also cautioned against extreme approaches to health and fitness.
 Mainly about how a simple hobby and interest can turn into a deep obsession if taken too far, and he is exactly right.
-Long term, slow and controlled, balanced diet is what its all about.
+Long term, slow and controlled, balanced diet is what it’s all about.

 Here is the article it came from: Interviewed by Wisconsin’s Polytechnic University (Alan Aragon Blog)